 Need to sign up for a sketchy service but don’t want to submit your real email to an endless torrent of spam?
 Mailinator lets you create unique, disposable inboxes which delete themselves after a few days.

 Want to try a service but don’t want to give them your data or set up an account?
-Bugmenot lets users create shared profiles for accessing websites that can be used disposably, and without revealing personal information.
+BugMeMot lets users create shared profiles for accessing websites and then disposed, without revealing personal information.

-The best free mapping tool, Google Maps is great for planning trips, finding your way around, or just figuring out how far away stuff is from you so you can second-guess Amazon’s shipping estimates.
+The best free mapping tool, Google Maps is great for planning trips, and finding your way around.
+Searching for specific local business, or just the “nearest gas station” is a breeze.

 A local review site, Yelp lets you check what’s good in your area, and leave reviews if you have a good (or bad) experience.